 What’s the difference between the Canva Pro free trial and the Canva free plan?

-Additionally, you need to enter your credit card details to start a free trial — this is not the case with the Canva free plan.
+Additionally, you need to enter your credit card details to start a free trial of Canva Pro — this is not the case with the Canva free plan.

 Can I cancel a Canva free trial before my paid subscription starts?